jon-harper/E34M1/docs/modules/index.md

 Each component contains a bill of materials and visual illustrations of the heat set inserts locations, if applicable.

 !!! note
-    - All heat set inserts are "Voron-style" (M3x5x4) instead of the thinner "EVA-style" (M3x4.6x4).
+    All heat set inserts for E34M1 parts are "Voron-style" (M3x5x4) instead of the thinner "EVA-style" (M3x4.6x4).